Khal-Shah/git-github-rsma/README.md

 Ex: git commit -m "description"

 git commit -a -m "message" to commit all the files
+For files that have already been added to index but modified after, you could do without re-adding them, just git commit -m will do (or git commit -a -m "for multiple modified files at once".

 finally use git push to push it to central repo